christophermagno/christophermagno/Projects/My Bookshelf/README.md

 <img width="1000" alt="image" src="images/data.png">

-### 238 columns and 24 columns.
+### 238 rows and 24 columns.
 It came generally clean but there were a few columns that needed to be cleaned.

 <img width="450" alt="image" src="images/cleanup.png">